 Examples of public places include, but are not limited to: service stations; restaurants; arenas; libraries; medical offices; park and ride; etc.

-The program will support electric vehicle charging infrastructure deployment at workplaces.
+The program will support zero-emission infrastructure deployment at workplaces.
 Workplaces are defined as a location where employees perform duties related to a job.
-For the purpose of the program, the charging infrastructure will be installed in parking locations primarily used by the employees during working hours (may be open to public outside of working hours).
+For the purpose of the program, the charging or hydrogen refuelling infrastructure must be primarily used by the employees.

-Charging infrastructure installations in a private residence even if a business is registered at the same address, are not included in this Category.
+Charging or hydrogen refueling infrastructure installations at a private residence even if a business is registered at the same address, are not included in this category.

 The program will support zero-emission infrastructure for public transit.
 Mass transit (or public transportation) is the transportation of passengers by group travel systems available for use by the general public, typically managed on a schedule, operated on established routes, and that charge a posted fee for each trip.